Close

 4 Inca Trail

 Depending on the travel arrangement Depending on the travel arrangements you made before the trip, during the next four days you’ll be either hiking the Inca Trail (Route 1), hiking the Quarry Trail (Route 2) or staying in Cusco for two days before taking the train to Aguas Calientes (Route 3).
 All routes visit Machu Picchu.
 While away from Cusco, the bulk of your luggage will be stored at your hotel.
 If you’re hiking the Inca Trail or the Quarry Trail, the evening before you leave you'll receive a small duffle bag to carry your clothes in for the next four days (5 kg maximum).
 Your team of porters will carry these bags for you, together with the food and equipment for the trail.
 You won't have access to these items until the end of each day, as the porters will always be ahead of the group.
 If you’re travelling to Aguas Calientes by train, you'll be able to leave most of your luggage at the hotel in Cusco and travel with only a small bag for the overnight stay in Aguas Calientes.
 Route 1 Inca Trail Today, travel by minivan to the 82 km marker and meet your crew of local porters, your cook and your guide.
 Your first day will include uphill trekking to the campsite, which sits at 3100 m above sea level.
 On the way, you’ll see the Inca sites of Ollantaytambo, Huillca Raccay and Llactapata, as well as incredible views of snow-capped Veronica Peak.
 In the evening, unwind at the campsite with a nourishing meal prepared by your cook.
 Route 2 Quarry Trail Make an early start today and drive to Choquequilla, a small ceremonial place where Incas worshipped the moon.
 From here, you’ll head to the small community near Qory Song’o (Golden Heart) hill, where you’ll climb to the top for the incredible views of the Soqma Perolniyoc, Pachar and Huarocondo valleys.
 There are also several sacred tombs in the area, protected by the locals, which you can explore with your leader and even see some of the original structures crafted from wood and leather.
 These remains have never been seen by travellers before, so you can be a part of this exclusive experience.
 Carry on to the Perolniyoc Cascade lookout, where you can stop for some snacks and photos.
 Arrive at the campsite, 3700 m above sea level, around lunchtime.
 After, set off to explore the Q'orimarca archaeological site, which once served as a checkpoint to the Incas.
-Route 3 Cusco After spending the night in Ollantaytambo, take a short drive to the town of Pisac.
+Route 3 Cusco: After spending the night in Ollantaytambo, take a short drive to the town of Pisac.
 Pisac is well known for its market.
 Here you’ll have the opportunity to shop for souvenirs and perhaps try some local empanadas.
-Arrive back at Cusco in the afternoon, where your leader will take you to San Pedro Market,where you have the option to buy some local favourites for the walk tomorrow.
+Arrive back at Cusco in the afternoon, where your leader will take you to San Pedro Market, where you have the option to buy some local favourites for a picnic tomorrow.

 Included Activities

 3 Night/4 Day Inca Trail (or 2 Night/3 Day Inca Quarry Trail) guided hike(s) with porters' support.
-Or guided Cusco stay (Machu Picchu by train)</br>
+Or guided Cusco stay (Machu Picchu by train)

 Read More